Sanction Information

 Team and Player Sanctioning Requirements

-Prior to entering any tournament conducted by another Football Australia Member Federation or affiliated organisation outside of their association or Football NSW.
+Prior to entering any tournament conducted by another Football Australia State Member Federation or affiliated organisation outside of their association or Football NSW.
 E.g. Kanga Cup, Bill Turner Cup, Mallacoota Cup, teams and players MUST obtain approval from their club, association and Football NSW

 FNSW does not sanction tournaments or events conducted by non-affiliated organisations.
 FNSW can only sanction participation in these events by registered FNSW participants if the participation is supported by the relevant club and association and FNSW.